ivanleopoldo/chinese-to-english-translator/README.md

 <center>

-  # Chinese to English Translator
+  # Chinese Webnovel Raws Translator and EBook Builder

-  A simple Chinese to English translator built with Python and powered by ChatGPT.
+  A simple Chinese to English translator with an inbuilt scraper and built with Python and powered by ChatGPT.

 </center>